Home

 Self-discipline, which sounds even more restrictive, actually comes from the Latin word disciplina, meaning education.
 Therefore, we can either approach the skill as a negative thing (denial: “I can’t do this” and “I can’t do that.”)
 Or we can think of it as a positive thing (learning process: “Now I know I could do this instead of that, which will result in a far better outcome.”)
 Either way you look at it, developing self-discipline will result in greater success in the future.

-Patience, another difficult skill to acquire, is an important element in self-control.
+Patience is an important element in self-control.
 Patience allows us to consider the big picture, and realize that achieving some goals may take time.
 This does not mean we can't move quickly to take advantage of an opportunity.
 It means we should evaluate the opportunity in terms of its long-term benefit, first.
 How does it fit in our overall plan for success?
 In acquiring patience and self-control, impulse actions should generally be avoided.
 Since by nature, impulses are things done without thinking.

 Overall self-control is a very important basic life skill, and without doubt, a critical success factor.

-How can I start building self-control / self-discipline
+How can I start building self-control / self-discipline?

 I will start by recognizing and appreciating my power.